FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

 **Creating a Registry Backup from an ActiveX Control**

 The first time an ActiveX Control is added to Flashpoint, a curator must create an ActiveX Import.
 This is accomplished with the following command line, substituting the ActiveX Control's location.
-If not run as administrator, the curator will be asked to launch in Administrator Mode.
+If not run as administrator, the curator will be asked to launch as Administrator User.
 This command line is NOT to be included in the curation metadata, it is only used to create the Registry Backup.

 `FlashpointSecurePlayer --name "ActiveX\ZenerchiWeb.1.0.0.10\zenerchi.1.0.0.10.dll" --activex`